Club: West Ham United FC | Opening: 1904 | Capacity: 35,016 seats

 Eat, drink, and sleep

-Boleyn Ground is located in the West Ham – Upton Park area, which is not one of London’s best with little around.
-There are a few pubs and places to eat along Barking Road, though drinking and eating in Central London may be more convenient.
+Boleyn Ground is located in the West Ham – Upton Park area, which is not one of London’s best and has little around in terms of entertainment.
+There are a few pubs and places to eat along Barking Road, though these fill up quickly on matchdays and it may therefore be more convenient to eat and drink in Central London.

 Alternatively, there are the chain hotels Ibis Barking and Premier Inn in Barking, an approximate 20 to 30-minute walk from the stadium.
 There are also a few pubs and restaurants in the area.
-For all hotels near Boleyn Ground click here.
+For an overview of all hotels near Boleyn Ground click here.

-However, if you plan to spend more time in London than just to see the match, then staying in Central London will be much more convenient.
+However, if you plan to spend more time in London than just to see the match, then staying in Central London will definitely have your preference.

 Tickets for West Ham United games can be bought online, by phone +44 (0) 871 222 2700, or in person at the Ticket Office at the stadium.

-If tickets remain these can be bought at the stadium’s ticket office from 2 to 3 hours before the match.
-In their last season in the Premier League, West Ham sold out just under half of their home matches.
+If tickets remain, these can be bought at the stadium’s ticket office from 2 to 3 hours before the match.
+This only happens occasionally though and you will be wise to buy your tickets in advance.

-West Ham’s home matches fall into two pricing categories.
-Prices for category B matches, the cheapest, range in price from £39.00 for a seat behind the goal to £55.00 for a central seat at one of the long sides.
-Tickets for category A matches cost between £49.00 and £67.00.
+West Ham’s home matches fall into three pricing categories.
+Prices for category B matches, the cheapest, range in price from £42.00 for a seat behind the goal to £59.00 for a central seat at one of the long sides.
+Tickets for category A+ matches cost between £57.00 and £77.00.

 For more information email email@example.com.